symfony/symfony-docs/security/csrf_in_login_form.rst

 Configuring CSRF Protection
 ---------------------------

-First, install the Security component in your project:
+First, install the CSRF support in your project (which in turn requires installing the Symfony Form component):

 .. code-block:: terminal

-    $ composer require security
+    $ composer require security-csrf form

 Then, enable the CSRF protection in the framework configuration file: